rohitgugan-a4693/AIR-QUALITY-ANALYSIS/README.md

-# Naan Mudhalvan Course Project
+# Air QualitY Analysis Project

-Welcome to the Naan Mudhalvan Course Project repository!
+Welcome to the Air Quality Analysis Project repository!
 This project is divided into five phases, each contained in its respective folder.
 Below, you'll find a brief description of each phase and what you can expect to find in the corresponding folders.

 ## Project Phases